Social Fortune or Social Fate: A Social Thinking Manga-Style Map for Social Quest Seekers

 Unique Layout and Format Encourages Interaction, Reinforcement

 In short, when you open this book, you will think half the text is printed upside-down, but it’s not!
 The book has two covers; one appears to be right side up, and the other appears to be upside-down.
 One cover depicts the social fortune side of the book; when the reader reads through these pages, they will find information about pro-social choices to given social scenarios.
 Turning the book over, the reader will find the back cover appears upside down.
 This is the social fate side.
 Once rotated to appear right side up, the reader will see text in the appropriate direction.
 This is a cool teaching method for teens and a playful way to show two different points of view.
-We also have a hidden code in the book: Embedded in each scenario is a hidden letter from the alphabet, which when located in the text and written into the code helps to identify the “words of wisdom.”
+We also have a hidden code in the book: embedded in each scenario is a hidden letter from the alphabet, which when located in the text and written into the code helps to identify the “words of wisdom.”

-Ten Social Scenarios from Authors' Clinical Experiences
+Ten Social Scenarios from Neurodivergent Students

 - Been there, know that: Participating in the class discussion